I recently watched Olivia Attwoodās series, The Price of Perfection, and was instantly inspired to write a blog about how it made me feel.

 FIND ME SOMEONE WHO DOES LOOK THE EFFING SAME AS THEY DID 20 YEARS AGO, FFS!!

-Both Keely Shaye Smith and Pamela Anderson are mothers.
+Keely Shaye Smith, Pamela Anderson, and Lauren Fryer are all mothers.

-Imagine reading that sort of abuse aimed at your Mum, your wife, your sister, or God forbid, your daughter.
+Imagine reading that sort of abuse aimed at yourĀ Mum, your wife, your sister, or God forbid, your daughter.

 What world are we bringing our girls up in?